tagtogorg/tagtog-doc/webeditor.md

         </tr>
         <tr>
           <td><code>Text</code></td>
           <td>Group annotations by text.
 It is very common that in the same text, the same entity is repeated multiple times.
-Sometimes it is better to understand that only two unique entities have been identified in this text, e.g. gene <code>BRCA2</code> and gene <code>HER2</code> insted of getting the total number of annotations, included repeated ones.</td>
+Sometimes it is better to understand that only two unique entities have been identified in this text, e.g. gene <code>BRCA2</code> and gene <code>HER2</code> instead of getting the total number of annotations, included repeated ones.</td>
         </tr>
         <tr>
           <td><code>No group</code></td>
           <td>Entities are not grouped.
-They will appear one by one in the same order they appear in text.
+They will appear one by one, in the same order they appear in text.
 This is very handy if you need to review each single annotation. <span class="soon">Soon we will enable hotkeys so you can navigate this menu fast and easily</span>.</td>
         </tr>
       </table>
     </div>
     <div class="one-third-col">
       <div class="message">
-        <strong>What is a unique entity?</strong> a group of entity with the same Entity Type and text.
+        <strong>What is a unique entity?</strong> A group of entity with the same Entity Type and text.
       </div>
     </div>
     <div class="two-third-col">